-The Manley Pro saltwater pliers keeps things simple and straight to the point.
-Being 7.5 inches in length the Manley Pro is great for removing small hooks and gripping things quickly.
+The Manley Pro saltwater pliers keep things simple and straight to the point.
+Being 7.5 inches in length, the Manley Pro is great for removing small hooks and gripping things quickly.
 The Manley has an advanced coating to stop corrosion from the harshness of saltwater.
-The Manley Pro also features carbide cutters that work for mono, fluoro and even braid.
-To finish it off, the pliers do come with a high quality coil lanyard and carabiner clip that’s particularly use for boat or kayak use.
+The Manley Pro also features carbide cutters that work for mono, fluoro, and even braid.
+To finish it off, the pliers do come with a high-quality coil lanyard and carabiner clip that’s particularly used for boat or kayak use.

 - Corrosion resistant coating

 Our Pick for the Best Fishing Pliers